7.6 Assignment and Finalization

 Or equivalently, a Finalize procedure should be “idempotent”; applying it twice to the same object should be equivalent to applying it once.

 A user-written Finalize procedure should be idempotent since it can be called explicitly by a client (at least if the type is "visibly" controlled).
-Also, Finalize is used implicitly as part of the assignment_statement if the type is nonlimited, and an abort is permitted to disrupt an assignment_statement between finalizing the left-hand side and assigning the new value to it (an abort is not permitted to disrupt an assignment operation between copying in the new value and adjusting it).
+Also, Finalize is used implicitly as part of the assignment_statement

 Either Initialize or Adjust, but not both, is applied to (almost) every controlled object when it is created: Initialize is done when no initial value is assigned to the object, whereas Adjust is done as part of assigning the initial value.
-The one exception is the object initialized by an aggregate (both the anonymous object created for an aggregate, or an object initialized by an aggregate that is built-in-place); Initialize is not applied to the aggregate as a whole, nor is the value of the aggregate or object adjusted.
+The one exception is the object initialized by an aggregate

 All of the following use the assignment operation, and thus perform value adjustment:

-• explicit initialization of a stand-alone object (see 3.3.1) or of a pool element (see 4.8);
+(see 5.2); 24.f - explicit initialization of a stand-alone object (see 3.3.1) or of a pool element (see 4.8);

-• default initialization of a component of a stand-alone object or pool element (in this case, the value of each component is assigned, and therefore adjusted, but the value of the object as a whole is not adjusted);
+- default initialization of a component of a stand-alone object or pool element (in this case, the value of each component is assigned, and therefore adjusted, but the value of the object as a whole is not adjusted);

-• function return, when the result is not built-in-place (adjustment of the result happens before finalization of the function);
+- function return, when the result is not built-in-place (adjustment of the result happens before finalization of the function);

-• predefined operators (although the only one that matters is concatenation; see 4.5.3);
+- predefined operators (although the only one that matters is concatenation; see 4.5.3);

-• generic formal objects of mode in (see 12.4); these are defined in terms of constant declarations; and
+- generic formal objects of mode in (see 12.4); these are defined in terms of constant declarations; and

-• aggregates (see 4.3), when the result is not built-in-place (in this case, the value of each component, and the ancestor part, for an extension_aggregate, is assigned, and therefore adjusted, but the value of the aggregate as a whole is not adjusted; neither is Initialize called);
+s (see 4.3), when the result is not built-in-place (in this case, the value of each component, and the ancestor part, for anextension_aggregate

 The following also use the assignment operation, but adjustment never does anything interesting in these cases:

-• By-copy parameter passing uses the assignment operation (see 6.4.1), but controlled objects are always passed by reference, so the assignment operation never does anything interesting in this case.
+- By-copy parameter passing uses the assignment operation (see 6.4.1), but controlled objects are always passed by reference, so the assignment operation never does anything interesting in this case.
 If we were to allow by-copy parameter passing for controlled objects, we would need to make sure that the actual is finalized before doing the copy back for [in] out parameters.
-The finalization of the parameter itself needs to happen after the copy back (if any), similar to the finalization of an anonymous function return object or aggregate object.
+The finalization of the parameter itself needs to happen after the copy back (if any), similar to the finalization of an anonymous function return object or

-• For loops use the assignment operation (see 5.5), but since the type of the loop parameter is never controlled, nothing interesting happens there, either.
+object.
+24.n - For loops use the assignment operation (see 5.5), but since the type of the loop parameter is never controlled, nothing interesting happens there, either.

-• Objects initialized by function results and aggregates that are built-in-place.
+s that are built-in-place.
 In this case, the assignment operation is never executed, and no adjustment takes place.
 While built-in-place is always allowed, it is required for some types — see 7.5 and 7.6 — and that's important since limited types have no Adjust to call.

 Finalization of the parts of a protected object are not done as protected actions.
 It is possible (in pathological cases) to create tasks during finalization that access these parts in parallel with the finalization itself.
 This is an erroneous use of shared variables.